dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 ---

-In this tutorial, you will learn how to use DJI iOS UX SDK and DJI iOS SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
+In this tutorial, you will learn how to use DJI iOS UX SDK and DJI iOS Mobile SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
 By the end of this tutorial you will have an app that you can use to show the camera FPV view, check aircraft status, shoot photos, record videos and so on.

 You can download the tutorial's final sample project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/iOS-UXSDKDemo).

-We use Mavic Pro and iPad Air as an example to make this demo.
+We used Mavic Pro and iPad Air as an example to make this demo.
 Let's get started!

 ## Introduction

 DJI UX SDK is a visual framework consisting of UI Elements.
 It helps you simplify the creation of DJI Mobile SDK based apps in iOS.
 With similar design to DJI Go,UI Elements allow you to create consistent UX between your apps and DJI apps.

-Additionally, with the ease of use, UX SDK let you focus more on business and application logic.
+In addition, with the ease of use that the UX SDK provides, it frees developers to focus more on business and application logic.

 As DJI UX SDK is built on top of DJI Mobile SDK and DJIWidget, you need to use it with them together in your application development.

-For an in depth learning on DJI UX SDK, please go to the [UX SDK Introduction](../introduction/ux_sdk_introduction.html).
+For an more in depth understanding of the DJI UX SDK, please go to the [UX SDK Introduction](../introduction/ux_sdk_introduction.html).

-## Application Activation and Aircraft Binding in China

- For DJI SDK mobile application used in China, it's required to activate the application and bind the aircraft to the user's DJI account.

- If an application is not activated, the aircraft not bound (if required), or a legacy version of the SDK (< 4.1) is being used, all **camera live streams** will be disabled, and flight will be limited to a zone of 100m diameter and 30m height to ensure the aircraft stays within line of sight.

- To learn how to implement this feature, please check this tutorial [Application Activation and Aircraft Binding](./ActivationAndBinding.html).

 ## Importing DJI SDK, UX SDK and DJIWidget with CocoaPods

-Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "UXSDKDemo" in the **Product Name** field and keep the other default settings.
+Now, let's create a new project in Xcode: Choose the **Single View Application** template, press "Next" and enter "UXSDKDemo" in the **Product Name** field (keep the other default settings).

 Once the project is created, let's download and import the **DJISDK.framework** and **DJIUXSDK.framework** using CocoaPods to it.
 In Finder, navigate to the root folder of the project, and create a **Podfile**.
 To learn more about Cocoapods, please check [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started).

-Then replace the content of the **Podfile** with the followings:
+Replace the content of the **Podfile** with the following:

 ~~~
 # platform :ios, '9.0'